Earias insulana

 The wingspan is 20–22 mm.
-Adults show strong seasonal polymorphism, depending on the temperature.
-Two distinct forms are present in some areas: a bright green summer form and a brownish-yellow autumn form.

-The larvae feed on okra, cotton and hibiscus, but have also been recorded on rice, sugarcane and corn.
-Initially, the larva tunnels into the buds of their host plant.
-Later, the larva feeds on the bolls, which become brown and fall off.
-Secondary invasion by fungi and bacteria sometimes occurs.
 Full-grown larvae are 13–18 mm long and their wingspan is generally about 24–28 mm.
 It can be confused with the cream-bordered green pea (Earias clorana) or the spiny bollworm (Earias biplaga).

 Pupation takes place in a felt-like cocoon, which is attached to dry leaves of the food plant or to plant debris on the ground.
 Typically, the pupal stage takes 9–15 days, but may extend to up to two months if development is delayed by low temperatures.